ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: ROSE

-As shown in Figure \ref{pic:ROSE} (a), the proposed framework is implemented using an end-to-end deep architecture, stacking multiple encoder and decoder layers with U-Net skip connections, in which the index of the decoder layer is the same as that of the corresponding encoder layer.
+As shown in Figure \ref{pic:ROSE} (a), the proposed framework is implemented using an end-to-end deep architecture, in which the backbone consists of a multi-layer encoder-decoder structure with U-Net skip connections by referring to \cite{RN148}.
+In this work, the index of the decoder layer is the same as that of the corresponding encoder layer for convenient descriptions.
 The bidirectional long short-term memory (LSTM) is designed to capture the temporal dependencies among the frames and mine the correlations of signals in the past and future dimensions.

-The basic encoder block is comprised of sequential CNN blocks ([strided 1d-convolution (Conv1d), rectified linear unit (ReLU), 1$\times$1 Conv1d, gated linear unit (GLU)]) and CSAtt blocks.
-To formulate a U-Net shape, the basic decoder block applies an architecture similar to the encoder block, but with a different stacking order, i.e. ([1$\times$1 Conv1d, GLU, transposed 1d-convolution (ConvTr1d), ReLU]).
+The basic encoder block is comprised of sequential CNN blocks (1-d convolution (Conv1d) with kernel size $K$ and stride $S$, rectified linear unit (ReLU), pointwise Conv1d with kernel size 1 and stride 1, gated linear unit (GLU)) and CSAtt modules.
+To formulate a U-Net shape, the basic decoder block applies an architecture similar to the encoder block, but with a different stacking order, i.e. CSAtt modules and (pointwise Conv1d, GLU, transposed 1-d convolution (ConvTr1d), ReLU).
+The ABSF modules are integrated into the skip connections to achieve recalibration of features that are transmitted from encoder layers.